Aggregation and Design of Information in Asset Markets with Adverse Selection

 How effectively does a decentralized marketplace aggregate information that is dispersed throughout the economy?
 We study this question in a dynamic setting where sellers have private information that is correlated with an unobservable aggregate state.
-We first characterize equilibria with an arbitrary finite number of informed traders.
-A common feature is that each seller's trading behavior provides an informative and conditionally independent signal about the aggregate state.
-We then ask whether the state is revealed as the number of informed traders goes to infinity.
-Perhaps surprisingly, the answer is no; we provide generic conditions under which information aggregation necessarily fails.
-In another region of the parameter space, aggregating and non-aggregating equilibria can coexist.
-We then explore the implications for policies meant to enhance information dissemination in markets.
-We argue that reporting lags ensure information aggregation while a partially revealing information policy can increase trading surplus.
+In any equilibrium, each seller’s trading behavior provides an informative and conditionally independent signal about the aggregate state.
+We ask whether the state is revealed as the number of informed traders grows large.
+Surprisingly, the answer is no; we provide conditions under which information aggregation necessarily fails.
+In another region of the parameter space, aggregating and non-aggregating equilibria coexist.
+We solve for the optimal information policy of a constrained social planner who observes trading behavior and chooses what information to reveal.
+We show that non-aggregating equilibria are always constrained inefficient.
+The optimal information policy Pareto improves upon the laissez-faire outcome by concealing information about trading volume when it is sufficiently high.

 JEL Classification: G14, G18, D47, D53, D82, D83